 On a more personal note, allow me to express my profound satisfaction regarding the happy coincidence of having two members of the Portuguese Speaking Countries, Brazil and Portugal, together here today.

 It was at this moment that India’s permanent Ambassador to the United Nations intervened and stopped his speech.
 After a moment SM Krishna started again…with the correct speech.
+Briefly he was speechless.
+President Obama was also briefly speechless; but on that occasion it was a musicless parody.

 It was a tricky moment for the bureaucrats at the UN.
 We don’t know quite how the mix-up happened.
 But the conventions behind speaking at the UN certainly added to the problem.
 Convention appears to dictate that each speech starts in a pretty similar fashion…thanking the President of the Security Council and offering near-identical references.
 It’s only when the speech is a few minutes old that they hit their stride!
 And, of course, only at that stage that any differences are self-evident.